 For the most part, you’ll be getting 35% of the Daily Value for most vitamins and minerals.

 You also get a whopping 48% of the Daily Value for magnesium, a crucial mineral for muscle and nerve function and protein synthesis, among other things.
 (People who work out regularly, we thought of you.)

 Is there anything worse than a thin shake that separates or clumps?
 We agree.

 That’s why we included xanthan gum, which works as a plant-based emulsifier and a binder.

-It helps Openfit Plant-Based Protein come together as one thick, delicious shake.
+It helps Openfit Plant-Based Nutrition come together as one thick, delicious shake.